harshit-budhraja/d9s/readme.md

-# Dkr - Docker CLI To Manage Your Containers In Style!
+# D9s - Docker CLI To Manage Your Containers In Style!

 <img src="./assets/screenshot.png">

-Dkr provides a terminal UI to interact with your Docker containers.
+D9s provides a terminal UI to interact with your Docker containers.
 The aim of this project is to make it easier to navigate, observe and manage your applications in the wild.
-Dkr continuously watches Docker for changes and offers subsequent commands to interact with your observed resources.
+D9s continuously watches Docker for changes and offers subsequent commands to interact with your observed resources.

 Think of it as K9s for Docker!